 Cholesterol can become damaged by exposure to heat and oxygen.
 This oxidized cholesterol tends to promote damage to the arterial cells and cause buildup of plaque in the arteries.
 Damaged cholesterol is found in powdered milk; which is added to reduced-fat milks to give them body.
 That is why I NEVER suggest drinking skim milk!
 It is also found in powdered eggs and in meats that have been heated to high temperatures in frying and other high-temperature processes.
 So fast food items come into play here.

 Hypothyroidism can result in high cholesterol levels.
 When thyroid function is poor, usually due to a diet low in usable iodine, fat-soluble vitamins and high in sugar, the blood gets filled with cholesterol as a protective mechanism, providing a large amount of minerals needed to heal tissues.
 Hypothyroid individuals are particularly susceptible to infections, heart disease and cancer.
+To read more, check out my book: Secrets to a Healthy Metabolism.

 General Tso’s Chicken Drummies